mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-deploy.md

 * **Expand to view build output** – shows the output from the Mendix build.
 * **Download Package** – allows you to download the deployment package and save it locally.
 * **Delete Package** – deletes the deployment package.
 You will be asked to confirm this action.
 If the deployment package is in a locked state, it cannot be deleted.
-* **Source** This field shows if the deployment package is created via the API or the portal.
-For more information on how to build deployment package via API, check [Build API](/apidocs-mxsdk/apidocs/private-cloud-build-api/)
+* **Source** - shows if the deployment package has been created by using the API or the portal.
+For more information on how to build deployment packages with the API, see [Build API](/apidocs-mxsdk/apidocs/private-cloud-build-api/).

 #### 4.1.5 Deploy